 A lifestyle trader is someone who seeks to profit from the movements in the financial markets.
 A typical day for a trader may involve waking up, checking financial news, and making a decision on what to trade.

 If you are a Futures trader, you check news and make sure there is nothing that will affect your trading for the day.
 You don’t need to decide what to trade, most futures traders will focus on one market.

 Most day traders have a checklist of what to do before they begin trading live in the market.
 This will vary from trader to trader, but you will need to make sure you’re ready to go.

-When the trader is ready to start the trading session, they need to be hyper focused.
+When the lifestyle trader is ready to start the trading session, they need to be hyper focused.
 Although day trading can take a couple of hours (often fewer) you do need to remain focused the entire time.